MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/personalize-user-experience.md

 #### Export

 In general, you can export one of your own views or personalizations by opening the appropriate page, opening the **Personalization** toolbar, and then selecting **Export**.
 For more information about the toolbar, see the [Personalization toolbar](#personalization-toolbar) section earlier in this article.
-Alternatively, if [saved views](saved-views.md) are enabled, you can go to **Settings \> User options \> Personalization** to view a list of all your personalizations in the system.
+Alternatively, you can go to **Settings \> User options \> Personalization** to view a list of all your personalizations in the system.
 From there, you can select the views or personalizations to export, and then select **Export**.

 Additionally, admins can export other users' personalizations by following these steps.